OCHA-DAP/hdx-scraper-cookiecutter/hdx-scraper-{{cookiecutter.scraper_name}}/README.md

     python3.12 -m venv venv
     source venv/bin/activate

-In your virtual environment, please install all packages for development by running:
+In your virtual environment, install all packages for development by running:

     pip install -r requirements.txt